emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 Do you really need DataMapper?
 ------------------------------

-First of all, you need to decide whether the application needs a `Domain Model`_, or just use the pattern `Transaction Script`_.
+First of all, you need to decide whether the application needs the pattern `Domain Model`_ or the pattern `Transaction Script`_.
-This question is well considered by «Patterns of Enterprise Application Architecture» [#fnpoeaa]_, so I will not dwell on it.
+This question is considered well by «Patterns of Enterprise Application Architecture» [#fnpoeaa]_, so I will not dwell on it.
 If the Domain Model is better suited for your application, then it will be difficult to do without an ORM (at least artisanal), for high-quality, convenient and fast work.

 There are several arguments against ORM.